LaurentKol/waterplant/README.md

 - min_watering_frequency: time frequency can be expressed in days [d], hours [h], minutes [m] or seconds [s].

 ### min_watering_time_recent_weather
-Water pots at least every certain amount of time using weather historical data, more precisely on the max average temperature for last N days.
+Water pots at least every certain amount of time using weather historical data, it looks the max average temperature for last N days.
 This check rely on each pot's last watering time.
 The minimum watering frequency will be interpolate from a list of pairs of temperature and min_watering_frequency.

 Configurable parameters are:
-- weatherapi_com_key: Sign-up for free on https://www.weatherapi.com/ and get API key.
+- weatherapi_com_key: Sign-up for free on https://www.weatherapi.com/ and get an API key.
 - weatherapi_location: See [q parameter of weatherapi](https://www.weatherapi.com/docs/#intro-request).
 Support city name, Latitude and Longitude coordinates and more.
-- weatherapi_range_days: number of days to look at to calculate "average maximum daily temperature", weatherapi free plan only allows 7 days of historical data.
+- weatherapi_range_days: number of days to look at to calculate "average maximum daily temperature", weatherapi.com free plan only allows 7 days of historical data.
 - min_watering_time_recent_weather: List of pairs of [temperature, min].
 Format is [[temperature1, min_watering_frequency1], [temperature2, min_watering_frequency2], ...].
-See config.py for default values
+See config.py for default values.

-Requests to api.weatherapi.com are cached so you should only be using 1 per pot per day at most.
+Requests to api.weatherapi.com are cached so you should only be using 1 call per pot per day at most.

 ## API
 GraphQL API allows to get a list of pots and to force watering of a pot.